 Early Care and Education - Associate in Applied Science (AAS) (5506)

 Do you envision working with children for your career?
 Do you enjoy explaining concepts and nurturing young minds?
 Our Early Care and Education program can provide the foundation you need for a career in this rewarding field.
 After completing our program and earning your associate degree, you will be prepared to obtain a job caring for and educating children up to nine years in age in childcare centers or after- school programs.
 The Early Care and Education AAS and the Early Childhood-Elementary Education AA are accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children (NAEYC).
-1313 L Street, NW, #500, Washington, DC 20005.
+1401 H St. NW, Suite 600, Washington, DC 20005.
 (202) 232-8777.
-The accreditation term runs from July, 2019 through July 2026.
+The accreditation term runs from July 2019 through July 2026.
 For more information on our program assessment data, View Education Program Data (pdf), Early Childcare Program Outcome Data (pdf).

 - A family child care provider or aide